 All documentation in #3 above should be submitted with the request for Bariatric Surgery.
-The reported BMI should be based upon measurement of height and weight within one month of beginning the medical weight management program.
+The BMI calculated from the height and weight obtained at the initial assessment for bariatric surgery will dictate the applicable BMI criterion used to determine medical necessity for bariatric surgery (see section below).